 In 1955, Rev. Milligan had begun a teen ministry, which later grew to a highly successful Youth Club during the baby boom years.
 The curriculum was adopted by churches nationally, and it was known as the LOGOS ministry until 2013 when it was renamed GenOn.

 In 1957, a prominent member of 67 years was Martha Graham Black, great-granddaughter of the Rev. James Graham, who gave the church its new name 153 years earlier.

 Beulah has also renewed its dedication to mission that will expands on its annual youth and adult mission trips, leadership in Pittsburgh Presbytery missions to sister churches in Malawi and organized responses to needs found in Pittsburgh neighborhoods.
-In 2013, Beulah began a family support ministry, known as Faith Friends, inviting families of all sizes and ages to partner with individual Beulah members to take one step further in their faith journeys.
+Beulah began a family support ministry, known as Faith Friends, inviting families of all sizes and ages to partner with individual Beulah members to take one step further in their faith journeys.